GiniroiSenkou/3245-1286-Vermiglia-discord.py/README.md

-# Discord-Aurora
+# Cemilia---Discord
-Various draft of made from @Aurora for moderation and simple functions that you may need on discord.
+Various snippets made from @Aurora for moderation and simple functions that you may find useful on discord.